deploy-f/botf/README.md

     // Here we handle all unknown command or just text sent from user [On(Handle.Unknown)]
-    public async Task Unknown()
+    public void Unknown()
     {
         // Here, we use the so-called "buffering of sending message"
         // It means you dont need to construct all message in the string and send it once
         // You can use Push to just add the text to result message, or PushL - the same but with new line after the string.
         PushL("You know.. it's very hard to recognize your command!");
         PushL("Please, write a correct text.
 Or use /start command");

-        // And finally send buffered message
-        await Send();
     }
 }
 ```

-And replace content of `appsettings.json` with your bot username and token:
+And replace content of `appsettings.json` with your bot-token:

 ```
 {